 Did you find this data surprising?
 It was somewhat surprising to me.
 I anticipated that survey results would show stateful firewall deployments to be on the decline by now and that NGFW deployments to be dominating the enterprise firewall landscape.
 After all, NGFWs are nearly a decade old themselves, and clearly have been designed—and marketed—to be an evolution of perimeter defense.
 Perhaps this is because enterprises aren’t fully utilizing the next-gen features of these devices.

 Stateful firewalls are most often managed by network operations teams (43.1%), whereas their next-gen brethren are most often managed by security operations teams (42.7%).
 This makes sense when you take into consideration the addition of features such as intrusion prevention, anti-malware, application control, and in some cases, sandbox integration in NGFW products.

 Will the purpose-built stateful firewall continue to be the most commonly deployed firewall for another two decades?
 Probably not.
 As networking and security technologies continue to converge, based on the requirements of the enterprise, Old Stateful’s reign will likely come to the end.
 But that’s a topic for another time.

 NSS Labs has released a series of Intelligence Briefs that focus on security controls in the US enterprise, one of which is focused on stateful firewall products.
 The series will report on security product usage as reported by 510 information security professionals representing 50 US industries.
-This paper will be available to subscribers to our research library.
+This paper is available in our research library.